mstjr/Murmured/README.md

 Make sure to replace **`"127.0.0.1"`**, **`6502`**, and **`"secret"`** with the actual server address, port, and secret.

 ##Documentation

-For more information and detailed documentation, please visit our [wiki](link to wiki).
+For more information and detailed documentation, please visit our [wiki](https://github.com/mstjr/Murmured/wiki)https://github.com/mstjr/Murmured/wiki